 User can get back to search page or select a document URL for actually downloading it.

-For upload: User enters identifying criteria which are validated against P2R values or uses a search help which lists all open P2R elements for his partner number with missing documents for upload
+For upload: User enters identifying criteria which are validated against P2R values or uses a search help which lists P2R elements for his partner number (if applicable) and selects the required object

 User uploads document with attributes according to the given document type and an e-mail address for a Bayer contact to check the new document.